unit-mesh/auto-dev-vscode/docs/features/code-completion.md

 ## Enable Legacy Mode

-The default is the traditional `/v1/completion` instead of `/v1/chat/completion`, but you can fall back to the old mode.
+The default is the traditional `/v1/completions` instead of `/v1/chat/completions`, but you can fall back to the old mode.

+> Only working on openai provider

 ```jsonc
 {